Ethical and Disclosure of Interest Code for Reviewers

 Ethical Code and Conflict of Interest Agreement for Reviewers and Open-Peer Reviewers

-Registering to the Review of Communication Research (RCR) web site will allow you access to manuscripts in the Open Access Process.
+Registering to the Review of Communication Research (RCR) website will allow you access to manuscripts in the open-access process.
 These documents are part of a reviewing process and because they have not been published yet, their authorship must be protected.
 Maintaining confidentiality and respect of authorship are essential values that allow free exchange of scientific opinions and evaluations.
 Reviewers and others with access to the documents MUST fully protect the information.
-In order to do so, Open Peer Review Process is limited to registered users with an email address from a University or a Research Institute.
+In order to do so, the open-peer-review process is limited to registered users with an email address from a University or a Research Institute.

 In registering into the RCR web site the applicant (hereafter the “applicant” or “you”) must agree with the following Ethical Code and Conflict of Interest Rules by marking the “agree” box.